An educator listens to a speaker while wearing a lanyard that says "Lead Learner"

 I am changed in a way that I did not realize I could still be changed, and I expect that I will be forever grateful.
 I’ve been in the classroom for twelve years, and I am hardly new to professional learning.
 But in just a few short days, I experienced a new kind of learning that challenged my perspective, changed my expectations, and validated what I know our students need.
 How amazing is that?

-• Because my colleagues began leading Leading Educators’ model of content learning and practice at our school last year, I came into the week with the experience of a teacher who has seen the end result of LEI first-hand.
-Though, I had already experienced Content Cycle protocols and workshops last year, I gained a deep appreciation for the work having experienced the planning process at LEI.
+Because my colleagues began leading the Leading Educators model of content learning and practice at our school last year, I came into the week with the experience of a teacher who has seen the end result of LEI first-hand.
+Though I had already experienced content cycle protocols and workshops last year, I gained a deep appreciation for the work, having experienced the planning process at LEI.
 Everything I was unclear about before burst forth in one large A-HA moment.
 That in and of itself is powerful.
-Now, as a “Lead Learner”, I can’t wait to use my content knowledge and passion alongside my colleagues to make our school more equitable for every single child who enters our doors.
+Now, as a “Lead Learner,” I can’t wait to use my content knowledge and passion alongside my colleagues to make our school more equitable for every single child who enters our doors.

-• On Thursday, we heard from Lacey Robinson from UnboundEd.
-To hear her speak in person was amazing.
-Again, she boldly shared that she know she has messed up.
-To admit that in front of a community of teachers who she didn’t know was powerful and brave.
+On Thursday, we heard from Lacey Robinson from UnboundEd.
+It was amazing to hear her speak in person.
+Again, she boldly shared that she knows she has messed up.
+Admitting that in front of a community of teachers who she didn’t know was powerful and brave.
 One quote really stuck with me: “We have to get past what makes us feel good and do what is right by our students.”

 Together, I am certain that we can improve education for all kids.